bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 Then, peers do key exchanges.
 They run the Diffie-Hellman key exchanger.
 I don't need to explain you how it works.
-Just it makes sure that every pair of users will have a shared key that they need for the DCnet.
+Just it makes sure that every pair of users will have a shared key that they need for the DC-net.
-Okay, then we run the actual DC net and then we would run it in slots as I've just shown you.
+Okay, then we run the actual DC-net and then we would run it in slots as I've just shown you.
 And then now If we would proceed like I've shown you previously, and actually this will not be the final flowchart of CoinShuffle++, We will come to that later, but bear with me for the moment.
 If we would do what we've seen on the last slide, we need to somehow, we need to check if our run has been disrupted.
 And so, if you get the output, the only thing you can do now is to see if your own message is there, right?